 Let it stew slowly - a slow cooker (crockpot) is brilliant for this!

-I peeled the tough outer skin off a broccoli stalk, diced a small potato and put them in my (very small) slow cooker (crock pot) with the bones off 2 chicken drumsticks and 2 chicken thighs. these were left over from a creamy chicken and broccoli meal that I'd made the day before.
+I peeled the tough outer skin off a broccoli stalk, diced a small potato and put them in my (very small) slow cooker (crock pot) with the bones from 2 chicken drumsticks and 2 chicken thighs.
+These were left over from a creamy chicken and broccoli meal that I'd made the day before.

 A whole chicken carcass would be good for this - cooked or raw.
 Or if you don't have bones - any diced chicken meat - again cooked or raw.